kushal-10/inventory-dynamics/docs/single_sourcing/base_stock.rst

 Example Usage
 -------------

-We now present two examples to demonstrate how the base-stock controller can be called and evaluated in `idinn`.
+We now present two examples to demonstrate how the `BaseStockController` can be called and evaluated in `idinn`.

 .. code-block:: python